On this page

 #- Non-receipt

-- Not receiving the passport in the mail after it was issued.In this form: The form is used to report this situation to the Department of State.
+- Not receiving the passport after it was issued.In this form: The form is used to report that the passport was not delivered.

 Strategy tips